Making Editing Product Variations Simple

 But wait, we still need to present sizes, remember?

-Based on the extension documentation and even conversations with support, we were led to believe that if we wanted to make bulk edits, such as adding or changing the blue color for a Small, Medium, Large and Extra Large product, that we’d have to do it 4 times, one for each size.
-Even worse, if the price changed on a product, we’d have to edit each variation, because you can’t enter an overall product price if you have variations enabled.
+Based on the extension documentation and even conversations with support, we were led to believe that if we wanted to make bulk edits, such as adding or changing the blue color for a Small, Medium, Large, and Extra Large product, that we’d have to do it 4 times, one for each size.
+Even worse, if the price changed on a product, we’d have to edit each variation, because you can’t enter an overall product price if you have product variations enabled.
 Of course, for our type of product, this was very frustrating, because the price remains the same whether the color is blue or pink or the size is small or medium.

 We were told “I’m afraid there’s no way to accomplish this… within WordPress.
 You will need to update the price for each variation.”